AustinDidierTran/sportfolios-stable/README.md

 Since we use webpack, we use [Workbox](https://web.dev/workbox/) to generate ours.

 To learn more about service workers, you can play this [game](https://serviceworkies.com/), or read this [article](https://web.dev/service-worker-mindset/).

+## What's next?

+Next up, deploy the PWA on the google store and app store.
+To do so, use [PWABuilder](https://serviceworkies.com/).

+We also need to optimize the downloads directly from our website, by adding a download banner on the beforeinstallprompt, for example.
+Follow this [article](https://web.dev/customize-install/) to learn how to do it.